-Holding shares, other than in your individual capacity may provide additional benefits, such as reducing tax and limiting your liability, but there are additional setup costs to consider.
+Holding shares other than in your individual capacity can provide additional benefits, such as further limited liability and tax advantages, but there are additional setup costs to consider.

 Using a holding company will require the incorporation of an additional company and associated costs, but it can be more affordable than using a trust, especially if the trust has a corporate trustee.

 Why Use a Trust?

 Unit trusts and discretionary trusts are commonly used to hold shares.
 The trustee of a unit trust holds the trust assets for the unitholders in proportion to the specified number of units that they hold.
 Alternatively, a discretionary trust (often referred to as a family trust) does not specify how trust income is to be distributed amongst the beneficiaries; it is to be distributed at the complete discretion of the trustee(s).
 This allows for flexibility regarding income distribution and can have favourable tax consequences, for example, if you were to distribute dividends under the trust to lower income earning family members.
 By holding your shares through a trust, you may also be able to access the 50% capital gains tax discount earned when selling the shares provided that they have been held in the trust for over 12 months.
 Companies are not eligible for this discount.